AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Research interests
 - Causal inference, policy evaluation and applied microeconometrics.

+# Professional experience
+- 2022-present: Senior Researcher in Econometrics at the Dep.t of Statistical Sciences, Sapienza University of Rome, Italy.
+- 2021-22: Senior Researcher in Economic Statistics at the Dep.t of Economics, University of Verona, Italy.
+- 2019-21: Statistician at the Statistical Data Collection and Processing Directorate, Bank of Italy, Rome, Italy.
+- 2016-19: Researcher at LISER Luxembourg Institute of Socio-Economic Research, Esch-sur-Alzette/Belval, Luxembourg.
+- 2014: Research Fellow at SAMSI, Statistical and Applied Mathematical Sciences Institute, Research Triangle Park, North Carolina, USA.
+- 2008-15: Statistician at the Statistical Analysis Directorate, Bank of Italy, Rome, Italy.
+- 2005-08: Statistician at the Payment Systems Directorate, Bank of Italy, Rome, Italy.
+- 2000-04: Postdoc position in Statistics at the Dep.t of Statistics and Applied Mathematics, University of Pisa, Italy.

 # Qualifications
 - Qualified as Full Professor in Economic Statistics by the Italian Ministry of Education (disciplinary field 13/D2).
 - Qualified as Associate Professor in Econometrics by the Italian Ministry of Education (disciplinary field 13/P5).